selcukdurukan/AmadeusFlightSearch/README.md

    Finally, if desired, you can monitor and interact with other APIs using Swagger at http://localhost:8081/swagger-ui/index.html#/ and http://localhost:8082/swagger-ui/index.html#/ .

 ## On docker
+1. Ensure that ports 8080, 8081, 8082, and 8888 are available.
-1. Download the [docker-compose.yml](docker-compose.yml) file on your local.
+2. Download the [docker-compose.yml](docker-compose.yml) file on your local.
-2. Ensure that the Docker is running on your local machine.
+3. Ensure that the Docker is running on your local machine.
-3. Navigate to the directory containing the docker-compose.yml file and open PowerShell.
+4. Navigate to the directory containing the docker-compose.yml file and open PowerShell.
-4. Type the command `docker-compose up -d` in PowerShell and press Enter.
+5. Type the command `docker-compose up -d` in PowerShell and press Enter.
-5. Wait 30 seconds for running all of container
+6. Wait 30 seconds for running all of container
-6. To perform operations, register through the auth-service http://localhost:8080/swagger-ui/index.html#/, and then log in using your email and password to get your JWT Token.
+7. To perform operations, register through the auth-service http://localhost:8080/swagger-ui/index.html#/, and then log in using your email and password to get your JWT Token.
    Finally, if desired, you can monitor and interact with other APIs using Swagger at http://localhost:8081/swagger-ui/index.html#/ and http://localhost:8082/swagger-ui/index.html#/ .

+## Contact

+If you have trouble and some questions you can reach me using this e-mail address : upfront-seek0b@icloud.com